 Thus, when Jesus prays about avoiding the cup, he is alluding to these images from the Scriptures.
 By going to the cross, he will drink the cup of God’s wrath, all the way to the bottom.
 He will bear divine judgment, that which rightly falls upon Israel and, indeed, upon all humanity.
 In this process, he will suffer horribly, both in the physical realm and especially in the spiritual realm as he enters the Hell of separation from his Father.

 Many Christians are troubled by Jesus’ request to have the cup taken from him.
 Didn’t he come to die, after all?
 Wasn’t this his mission?
 Didn’t he prophesy about this?
 How is it possible for Jesus to have asked for another way?
 I can’t begin to answer these questions in a satisfying way.
 But what I see in Jesus’ prayer is a genuine human being, one who is fully human as well as fully divine.
 I catch a glimpse of the unspeakable horror that awaits him.
 I see a Jesus to whom I can relate, one who is much more like me than the superman Jesus who goes to the cross without a second thought and tiny hesitation.

-On Monday, we’ll continue to reflect upon Jesus’ prayer.
-For now, I would invite you to consider what the gut-wrenching honesty of Jesus says to you.
+I would invite you to consider what the gut-wrenching honesty of Jesus says to you.